-- 1) That the draft council plan be noted. - 2) That the feedback from the panel be included in the Cabinet report for consideration in the final version of the council plan. - 3) That the panel received the SHIMMI figures at a future meeting.
+- 1. That the draft council plan be noted. - 2.
+That the feedback from the panel be referred to Cabinet for consideration in the final version of the Council Plan. - 3.
+That updated mortality figures be submitted to a future meeting of this panel.